therealdreg/anticuckoo/README.md

 # anticuckoo
 A tool to detect and crash Cuckoo Sandbox.
 Tested in Cuckoo Sandbox Official and Accuvant version.
-[Click here to view TODO](#todo)

 ## Features